-Contributed to the Bisq Network?
+Have you contributed to the Bisq Network?
 Great, and thank you!
 Here is how to request compensation for your work, and vote on requests from others.

-The amount you are requesting in BSQ
+The total amount you are requesting in BSQ

 Comments that help explain what the work is, why it is valuable, etc.

 Links to role reports, if you hold any roles in the Bisq network

 |This is a big reason that it’s critical that everything you do for Bisq be as public, verifiable, and documented as possible, and that everything you do has positive consensus with multiple stakeholders so you know you’re not wasting your time.|

 Even then, not all stakeholders will be familiar with your work, so it’s important to be as thorough as you can when making a compensation request so there’s enough context for those unfamiliar with your work to make an informed vote.